jtomchak/jstoelm/_posts/2018-02-22-26-ports-json-and-elm-render.md

 26: Ports JSON And Elm render

 The last 10%.
 We left off our app with being able to pass the return JSON from our fetch promise to get a list of notes through ports to Elm, and debug logging that out.
 At this point I thought, "success!".
 You might even recall, I glossed over rendering it to a list, totally spaced the click event needed to make the list actually do something.
-So today we take the work of getting the data to work, to the work needed to get it back to working functionality using Elm.
+So today we get to work on the data, tackle what's needed to get it back to full functionality using Elm.

 <!--more-->